radio0but/Arch_Chrome_Installer_Script/README.md

 Simple script to install chrome on Arch based distro might work on other distro has well.

-This script use ARK from the KDE community to extract the RPM to the right folders in the system.
+This script use wget to download the latest RPM file from google and use ARK from the KDE community to extract the content of the RPM file to the right folders in the system.